 Personal vs. business expenses

-For small businesses, it’s common for the business owner to have considerable overlap between their business and personal finances.
-Vehicles might be used for both business and personal reasons, and so can a home.
-Breaking up the cost by percentage of use can help you more accurately categorize what is a business expense and what is personal.
+Breaking up the cost by percentage of use can help you more accurately categorize only the business portion of the expense.
 For example, tracking the miles you drive specifically for your business or the amount of space in a home dedicated to business operations can help you itemize for deductible business expenses.

 Business loans and loan payments